WinzarH/LikertMakeR/news/index.md

   - Additional parameter `sort_cors = FALSE`.
 If `TRUE`, results are similar to the earlier version of [`makeCorrAlpha()`](https://winzarh.github.io/LikertMakeR/reference/makeCorrAlpha.md).
+  - Additional parameter `diagnostics = FALSE`.
+If `TRUE`, returns a list containing the correlation matrix and a diagnostics list (target/achieved alpha, average inter-item correlation, eigenvalues, PD flag, and key arguments).
+If `FALSE` (default), returns the correlation matrix only.

 - Updated version of [`lfast()`](https://winzarh.github.io/LikertMakeR/reference/lfast.md)